walterrowe/magick-frames/README.md

 - double-click the droplet to open a file chooser and decorate the selected files
 - add to an export recipe of an image editing tool to decorate images on export

 The droplet name controls how the selected images are decorated as described above.
+If you create a droplet that is NOT named for one of the included styles, the "un-styled" droplet will open a dialog where you can select one or more styles.
+The images will be decorated in the selected style(s) and each output filename will have the specific style's name inserted before the file extension.

 ## In Capture One Export Recipes